The Universe is not my Servant Unrealistic Expectation

 Oh, the ideals!
 We dream, picturing fantastic futures, soothing present pains with hopes of future tranquility.
 Dreaming serves a purpose.
-Realistic dreams motivate action; and action stimulates growth, but acknowledging ideals not yet obtained implies lack in the present.
-Driven to achieve is wonderful; but the ideal life never fully materializes.
-Even when we obtain a significant goal, life still is spotted with heart ache, trouble, and disappointments.
-Reality can’t complete with the sanitized future of our dreams.
-If life satisfaction demands the perfect job, perfect partner, perfect children and perfect bank account, we will never enjoy the imperfect job, partner, children and finances we currently have.
+Realistic dreams motivate action; and action stimulates growth, but begrudging life because it fails to measure up to the perfect can overwhelm, reminding of lack in the present.
+Driven to achieve is wonderful; but we must remember that ideal life never fully materializes.
+Even when we obtain a significant goal, life still is strained with heart ache, trouble, and disappointments.
+Reality (the world we live in) can’t complete with the sanitized future of our dreams.
+If satisfaction demands the perfect job, perfect partner, perfect children and perfect bank account, we will never enjoy the imperfect job, partner, children and finances we currently have.
 We can chase the ideals.
-But waiting for attainment of the ideal, we become miserable with reality—the state of being we all exist in.
+But waiting for attainment of the ideal to enjoy life leaves us in the perpetual misery of reality—the state we all exist in.
 Simply hoping for too much creates discomfort with the ordinary.

-The universe provides supports survival for millions of diverse organisms, providing the necessities for life; Human are an infinitely small part of the living universe.
-Any universe dedicated to the thriving of a single species, would be the universe’s ultimate demise.
+The universe supports survival, giving the necessary nutrients for millions of diverse organisms; Human are only an infinitely small piece of this living universe.
+Any universe dedicated to the thriving of a single species, would lead to the universe’s demise.
 The neutral and indifferent position of the universe in survival, allows the development of a complex structure of life, enjoying and competing for resources.
 Any person who neglects the natural laws is likely to suffer.